Diamond level

 The first step is to start recording deployments with the pact-cli tooling when the consumer or provider is deployed to an environment.
 So when you successfully deploy to staging, record the deployment of that application version to production; when you successfully deploy to prod, record the production tag.
 Do this for each environment you deploy to.

-1. Add a step to your deployment process so that when the consumer is deployed to an environment, the relevant pacticipant version in the broker is recorded with the name of the environment (eg. test, production).
+).
 This functionality is provided by the pact broker CLI which is available as a standalone executable, and a Docker image.
-Alternatively you can use the API for creating environments and recording releases or deployements, with documentation here.
+Alternatively you can use the API for creating environments and recording releases or deployments, with documentation here. - Use the

 Add can-i-deploy to your commit pipelines